guacsec/guac-docs/supply-chain.md

 {"level":"info","ts":1681864775.1161852,"caller":"cmd/files.go:201","msg":"completed ingesting 67 documents of 67"}
 ```

-## Step 4: Set up the experimental GUAC Visualizer

-To find out if you're affected by the security incident and decide what you need
-to patch, utilize the [Guac Visualizer]({{ site.baseurl }}{%link
-guac-visualizer.md %}).
-The GUAC visualizer provides a utility to do some basic analysis
-and exploration of the software supply chain.
-This is a great way to get a sense
-of the size of the problem and helps when developing prototype utilities and queries
-with GUAC (very much like the [vulnerability CLI]({{
-site.baseurl }}{%link querying-via-cli.md %})).

-## Step 5: Mark packages as bad when a security incident occurs
+## Step 2: Mark packages as bad when a security incident occurs

 A new security incident has occurred and various communities have pointed out
 that a particular package is affected.
 In this scenario, the debian package